Campus-Schwarzwald/microfab/hardware/raspberry/control/03_self_signed_auth/README.md

 ### Self-Signed Certificates

-The bash script `generate-certs.sh` uses `openssl` to generate:
+The bash script `certs/generate-certs.sh` uses `openssl` to generate:
 1. __Certificate Authority (CA)__ key and certificate
-2. keys and certificates for InfluxDB, Mosquitto, Mosquitto Clients for Publishing
+2. keys and certificates for InfluxDB, Mosquitto, Mosquitto Clients for Publishing, an OPC UA Client and Server

 This requires subjects which has some hard-coded information in the script.